tingpeng17/TEC-miTarget/README.md

 TEC-miTarget is a model utilizing deep learning methods for microRNA target prediction.
 TEC-miTarget uses a pair of miRNA and candidate target site sequences as inputs and predicts the interaction probability between them.

-The model weights we have trained are available on Google Drive (https://drive.google.com/file/d/1L9eQYseXn1cctfl9jEHZ8Z_mpeA_vcKF/view?usp=drive_link).
+The model weights we have trained are available on [Google Drive](https://drive.google.com/file/d/1L9eQYseXn1cctfl9jEHZ8Z_mpeA_vcKF/view?usp=drive_link).
 If you use TEC-miTarget in your work, please cite the following publication:

 TEC-miTarget: enhancing microRNA target prediction based on deep learning of ribonucleic acid sequences